stevenleadbeater/kotlin-kover-action/README.md

-# GitHub Action for building `.deb` packages
+# GitHub Action for building `script` packages

-Build a .deb package for deploying to hosted or OS mender.io
+Build a script package for deploying to hosted or OS mender.io

 ## Inputs